MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/Insider/RPi3BP.md

 &copy; 2018 Microsoft Corporation.
 All rights reserved.

 > [!NOTE]
-> This release for the Raspberry Pi 3B+ is a technical preview and is not suitable for commercialization.
-For commercialization, please use the Raspberry Pi 3B.
+> This release for the Raspberry Pi 3B+ is a technical preview.
+Limited validation and enablement has been completed.
+For a better evaluation experience and for any commercial products, please use the Raspberry Pi 3B or other devices with supported Intel, Qualcomm, or NXP SoCs.

 ## What's new in this build:
 * General bug fixes